nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `done INDEX`, `d INDEX`

-> * The index refers to the index number shown in the listing.
+> * The index refers to the number shown beside the task name.
 > * The index **must be a positive integer** 1, 2, 3, ...

 > <img src="images/doneBefore.png" width="600">
 > <img src="images/doneAfter.png" width="600">

 >Tip : You can use the `list done` or `list` command to see the tasks you have marked as done.
-Those with green names and a tick are the done tasks.
+Task with green names and a tick are done tasks.
 ### 3.5	Marking a task as undone: `undone`

 #### More follow ups for your task?
 Need to resume a completed task?